apache/tvm/docs/langref/relay/type_system.rst

 be filled in later on.
 This allows the user to write functions which are generic over types.

-See :py:class:`~tvm.relay.type.TypeParam` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.TypeParam` for its definition and documentation.

 Type Constriant
 ~~~~~~~~~~~~~~~